 The shoulder-in is performed in collected trot.
-The horse is ridden with a slight but uniform bend around the inside leg of the competitor maintaining engagement and cadence and a constant angle of approx. 30 degrees.
-The horse's inside foreleg passes and crosses in front of the outside foreleg; the inside hind leg steps forward under the horse's body weight following the same track of the outside foreleg, with the lowering of the inside hip.
-The horse is bent away from the direction in which it is moving.
+The Horse is ridden with a slight but uniform bend around the inside leg of the Athlete maintaining engagement and cadence and a constant angle of approx. 30 degrees.
+The Horse's inside foreleg passes and crosses in front of the outside foreleg; the inside hind leg steps forward under the Horse's body weight following the same track of the outside foreleg, with the lowering of the inside hip.
+The Horse is bent away from the direction in which it is moving.